Beautiful Airbnbs in Hobart for Your Next Escape South

 Captains Cottage

-Captains Cottage is one of the most iconic Hobart Airbnbs, mixing stunning history with a handy CBD location.
-The heritage-listed one-bedroom cottage was originally built for a ship’s captain in the 1800s, and its beautiful restoration and antique finishes has seen the Airbnb featured in several local and international design and interiors publications.
+Captains Cottage is one of Hobart’s most iconic Airbnbs, seamlessly blending rich history with a convenient CBD location.
+Originally built for a ship’s captain in the 1800s, this heritage-listed one-bedroom cottage has been beautifully restored, featuring antique finishes that have earned it recognition in local and international design publications.

 55 Barrack Street, Hobart